aharonium/opensiddur.org/posts/posts/tkhine-matriarchs-new-moon-elul_(aharon.varady_2016-07-06).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 With my whole heart, I call upon you that you may continue to help me as you have until now.
 I plead to you as a child pleads to a father.
 Answer me.
 Have mercy upon me like a father upon his children.
 As it is written: “As a father has pity upon his children,[foot]Psalms 103:13.[/foot] so does the Lord pity us.
-Have compassion upon us.”
-Omeyn.
+Have compassion upon us.” <em>Omeyn</em>.
 </div></td></tr>